PFML frequently asked questions for employees

 Can my employer mandate when the paid leave is taken?

 You should work out your leave schedule with your employer before applying for PFML benefits.
-If you do not notify your employer within 30 days of your leave start date or as soon as it is feasible, your leave might be delayed or denied.
-You must provide the date that you told your employer about your leave request in the application for benefits.
-If you want to take full-time leave and meet the other program requirements, your employer cannot deny you the ability to take leave.
+If you don’t inform your employer within 30 days of your leave start date, or as soon as possible, your leave might be delayed or denied.
+You must also include the date that you informed your employer about your leave request in the PFML benefits application.
+If you meet all the program requirements and want to take full-time leave, your employer cannot refuse your request.

 Can I use vacation time, sick time, or other PTO while receiving PFML benefits?